 Our plan for 2019/20

-There is no specific work planned around this theme for this year, but we will continue to take opportunities to take this forward within our general work with community food initiatives and with our colleagues at NHS Health Scotland, and support, if applicable, through our funding opportunities.
+There is no specific work planned around this theme for this year, but we will continue to take opportunities to take this forward within our general work with community food initiatives and with our colleagues at NHS Health Scotland, and support, if applicable, through any funding opportunities.